 - Marketing in Shopify: Grow your business with Facebook and Google ads

 - The beginner's guide to analyzing Shopify reports and analytics

 In the era of free shipping, smaller merchants are getting squeezed in their attempt to stay competitive with the likes of Amazon.
 Where big brands with high shipping volumes can negotiate lower rates with carriers, small businesses with lower shipping volumes have no bargaining power.
 Typically, that means they have to settle for high rates and absorb the shipping costs if they want to offer their customers affordable shipping.

 So, before you do anything, ask yourself:

-- Are you going to pass the full cost of shipping to your customer, charge a flat rate, or absorb the shipping cost yourself?
+- Will you pass the full shipping cost to your customer, charge a flat rate, or absorb the shipping cost yourself?

-- Are you going to get free packaging from a carrier or use branded packaging?
+- Will you get free packaging from a carrier or use branded packaging?

 - Are you going to ship internationally?

 - Are you going to insure and track packages?